-The Act creates an elaborate, and potentially cumbersome, bureaucratic process for triggering seizure of a financial company.
+The Act creates an elaborate and potentially cumbersome bureaucratic process for triggering seizure of a financial company.
 The Fed and FDIC (or other primary federal regulator) jointly make a recommendation to the Treasury Secretary, based upon consideration of a list of factors that includes the reason why proceeding under the Bankruptcy Code is not appropriate.
-The Treasury Secretary then determines, among other things, that the firm is a financial company projected to be in danger of a default (because of insufficient capital or ability to pay its obligations when due) that, if handled under the Bankruptcy Code, would have serious adverse effects on US financial stability9.
+The Treasury Secretary then must make seven findings, including that the firm is a financial company projected to be in danger of a default (because of insufficient capital or ability to pay its obligations when due) that, if handled under the Bankruptcy Code, would have serious adverse effects on U.S. financial stability.10

 The Secretary thereupon files a petition in the DC district court to appoint the FDIC as its receiver (unless the company's board consents).
-The statute mandates that within 24 hours (1) there is a closed and secret hearing in which the Secretary presents all the accumulated documentation underlying the agency recommendations and his conclusions, (2) the company can try to present a rebuttal as to its portfolio asset valuations and capital or access to liquidity, (3) the judge considers all the conflicting evidence, and (4) the court issues either an order authorizing the receivership, or a written opinion giving all reasons supporting a denial of the petition.
-If the district court can not accomplish all that within 24 hours, the petition is granted by operation of law10.
-Apart from the obvious impossibility of an effective rebuttal by the company, much less of findings of fact and a reasoned decision by the court, within such a truncated time frame, any appeal to a higher court would be limited to that one-sided, one day record, and any stay of the liquidation is prohibited.11 This summary procedure raises substantial
+The statute mandates that within 24 hours: (1) there is a closed and secret hearing in which the Secretary presents all the accumulated documentation underlying the agency recommendations and his conclusions, (2) the company can try to present a rebuttal as to its portfolio asset valuations and capital or access to liquidity, (3) the judge considers all the conflicting evidence (but only on two of the seven mandatory determinations), and (4) the court issues either an order authorizing the receivership or a written opinion giving all reasons supporting a denial of the petition.
+If the district court cannot accomplish all that within 24 hours, the petition is granted by operation of law.11 Apart from the obvious impossibility of an effective rebuttal by the company-much less of findings of fact and a reasoned decision by the court-within such a truncated time frame, any appeal to a higher court would be limited to that one-sided, one-day record, and any stay of the liquidation is prohibited.12 This summary procedure raises substantial constitutional problems under the Due Process Clause, which could invalidate the entire Title II mechanism.13

-^{9&}lt;sup>1 §203(b).
+^{10. § 203(}b).